-I remembered many years ago, I helped an elderly man in his 70s sold his 5room HDB flat in order to downgrade to a 3room unit.
+I remembered many years ago, I helped an elderly man in his 70s downgrade from his 5room HDB flat to a 3room unit.

-This client of mine has a daughter in her 40s and is wheelchair-bound.
+This client of mine has a daughter who is in her 40s and wheelchair-bound.

 He told me he needed to downgrade.
 Age is catching up and he can no longer work like before.